 The SOT Code of Conduct was adopted on November 4, 2019, and last reviewed and revised on July 27, 2022.

 What is harassment?

 Harassment includes any communication or behavior that is not welcome or is personally offensive.
 Harassment for any reason is not tolerated by the Society.
 Behavior acceptable to one person may not be acceptable to others.
-As such, meeting attendees must use discretion to ensure that respect is clearly communicated.
+Therefore, meeting attendees must use discretion to ensure that respect is clearly communicated.
 Harassment expressed in a joking manner still constitutes unacceptable behavior.
 Retaliation for reporting harassment is a violation of this policy, as is reporting an incident in bad faith.

-The Society of Toxicology is committed to providing a safe environment for everyone at any of their meetings.
-If an individual experiences or witnesses harassment of any kind, they should contact Society of Toxicology staff at SOTHQ@toxicology.org or 703.438.3115 or use a venue phone or personal cell phone to contact venue security if they feel unsafe.
+SOT is committed to providing a safe environment for everyone at any SOT meeting.
+If an individual experiences or witnesses harassment of any kind, they should contact SOT staff by email or by calling 703.438.3115 or should use a venue phone or personal cell phone to contact venue security.
 All complaints will be treated seriously and responded to promptly according to SOT policies and procedures.

-- Society of Toxicology staff will discuss any grievance first with the individual filing the grievance, then with the alleged offender, seek counsel if the appropriate action is unclear, and report the incident and findings to the Society of Toxicology Council and legal counsel.
+- SOT staff will discuss any grievance first with the individual filing the grievance, then with the alleged offender; seek counsel if the appropriate action is unclear; and report the incident and any findings to SOT Council and the Society’s legal counsel.

-- The Society of Toxicology will consult with the individual filing the grievance prior to taking any action
+- SOT will consult with the individual filing the grievance before taking any action.

-The Society of Toxicology reserves the right to remove an individual from a meeting without warning or refund of any expenses, to prohibit attendance at future Society of Toxicology meetings, and to notify the individual’s employer.
+SOT reserves the right to remove an individual from a meeting without warning or refund of any expenses, to prohibit attendance at future SOT meetings, and to notify the individual’s employer.